Definition of Theme

 Example #6: The Charge of the Light Brigade (By Alfred Tennyson)

 Rode the six hundred.”

 This extract from a poem by Tennyson has two interwoven themes.
 War is the main theme of the poem, which naturally leads to death — while the theme of death is interwoven with the theme of war.

 Function of Theme

-Theme is an element of a story that binds together various other essential elements of a narrative.
-It is a truth that exhibits universality and stands true for people of all cultures.
-Theme gives readers better understanding of the main character’s conflicts, experiences, discoveries and emotions as they are derived from them.
-Through themes, a writer tries to give his readers an insight into how the world works or how he or she views human life.
+Theme is an element of a story that binds together various essential elements of a narrative.
+It is often a truth that exhibits universality, and stands true for people of all cultures.
+Theme gives readers better understanding of the main character’s conflicts, experiences, discoveries, and emotions as they are derived from them.
+Through themes, a writer tries to give his readers an insight into how the world works, or how he or she views human life.